-When I went to the farmer’s market this week, I struggled to not buy everything in sight.
+When I went to the farmer's market this week, I struggled not to buy everything in sight.
 Summertime vegetables are just too tempting, and everything looked so fresh and vibrant that I started changing my menu plan as I walked the aisles.
-Sometimes, even though I make a list, I change it up based on what produce is available.
+Sometimes, even though I make a list, I change it based on what produce is available.
 Today was one of those days.

 Once I saw the Brussel sprouts, mushrooms, thin asparagus (my favorite), cauliflower, carrots, onions, and broccoli, I decided to make roasted vegetable pasta salad.

 A HOW-TO GUIDE TO ROASTING VEGETABLES PERFECTLY EVERY TIME